 Marmota was not a Company required by ASX Listing Rule 12.7 to have an Audit Committee although it is included in the ASX Recommendations.
-Notwithstanding this, an Audit, Governance and Remuneration Committee ("Committee") has been established to oversee corporate governance, internal controls, ethical standards, financial reporting, and external accounting and compliance procedures.
+Notwithstanding this, an Audit, Governance and Remuneration Committee ("Committee") has been established to oversee, amongst other things, corporate governance, internal controls, ethical standards, financial reporting, and external accounting and compliance procedures.